Priyansh-jsk/ChatGPT_PE_LLM/README.md

 _**Inferring**_

+Inferring allows for the quick building and implementation of natural language processing systems.
 So, if we want to extract a sentiment, positive or negative, of a piece of text in the traditional M.L workflow, you have to collect the label data set, train a model Somewhere in the cloud, and make inferences that could work pretty well but it wants you to know just a lot of work to go through that process, and also for every task, such sentiment extracting names Versus.
+E.g., sentiment classification and topic extraction.

 1. Sentiment-> positive / Negative
 2. Identify types of emotion